Argantiu/GrimAntiCheat-Wiki/Permissions.md

 grim.reload - Allows you to use /grim reload

 grim.spectate - Allows you to use /grim spectate [player] and /grim stopspectating

+grim.log - Allows you to use /grim log [0-255]

+grim.verbose - Allows you to use /grim verbose